Germany · tool

 Schweinshaxe

-A roasted pork knuckle, crispy on the outside and tender within.
-It's a hearty, flavorful Bavarian staple that embodies rustic German cuisine.
+A roasted pork knuckle, crispy on the outside with incredibly tender meat within.
+It's a hearty, flavorful Bavarian staple that exemplifies the region's love for rich, satisfying food.

 Leberkäse